 According to a study conducted by the National Institute of Aging, around one-third of people above the age of 85 battle with memory and concentration problems.
-Mixed Dementia is a condition where a multitude of factors lead to degenerative changes in the brain.
+Mixed Dementia is a condition where a multitude of factors lead to progressive changes in the brain.
 The most common forms are Alzheimer’s disease with vascular dementia and Alzheimer’s disease with Lewy body dementia.
 Symptoms often result from damage to different parts of the brain and may usually overlap.[2]

 Read on to learn about the early signs of mixed dementia that often go unnoticed.